pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 4. Reduced the size of Dense layers
 5. Used He Normal initialization for the kernel weights

-He initialization When your neural network is ReLU activated, He initialization is one of the methods you can choose to bring the variance of those outputs to approximately one (He et al., 2015).
+When your neural network is ReLU activated, He initialization is one of the methods you can choose to bring the variance of those outputs to approximately one (He et al., 2015).

 Although it attempts to do the same, He initialization is different than Xavier initialization (Kumar, 2017; He et al., 2015).
 This difference is related to the nonlinearities of the ReLU activation function, which make it non-differentiable at [latex]x = 0[/latex].
 However, Kumar indeed proves mathematically that for the ReLU activation function, the best weight initialization strategy is to initialize the weights randomly but with this variance: